You want smart political talk without the meltdowns?

 We filed this against the government, the Biden administration.

-And I'm asking you to use your your legal mind as attorney general of Missouri and soon to be Senator in Washington.
+And I'm asking you to use your legal mind as Attorney General of Missouri and soon to be senator in Washington.

-Uh, by the way, I think all this work that you've done as attorney general will be extremely helpful and very powerful for Republicans as they begin their investigations, and I hope you spend a lot of time with James Comer and Jim Jordan, uh, because I think you you know about as much about this as anybody I've ever spoken to.
+And I hope you spend a lot of time with James Comer and Jim Jordan because I think you know as much about this as anybody I've ever spoken to.

-But what should the consequences be if you have social media companies, but what not not necessarily the companies, but they're kind of taking orders from government officials.
+But what should the consequences be if you have social media companies, but not necessarily the companies, but they're kind of taking orders from government officials and being at least to be charitable.

-The first is um the kind of letting people see this, right?
+The first is the kind of letting people see this, right?

 It's getting this stuff out there and sort of open sourcing this so people can finally form their own opinions and understand what has been going on.

-I remember when we filed this lawsuit in May, you know, it's canned by the so-called experts as just sort of a publicity seeking lawsuit.
+I remember when we filed this lawsuit in May, you know, it was panned by the so-called experts as just sort of a publicity-seeking lawsuit.

 Not true.